-A new chapter opens for GardenSite on Wednesday 27 January, when our first TV advertising campaign appears on Sky.
-Senior Partner, Robert Hall, explains the thinking behind this new venture and what you can expect.
+A new chapter opened for GardenSite on Wednesday 27 January 2016, when our first TV advertising campaign appeared on Sky.
+Senior Partner, Robert Hall, explains the thinking behind what was a new venture.

 Continuous development has always been vital to attract and retain our many thousands of customers worldwide.
 This has always been underpinned by our philosophy to offer the price and ease that's demanded when purchasing from a website with the service you would expect in a garden centre.